LudwikJaniuk/sdleffler.github.io/_posts/2017-3-7-RustTypeSystemTuringComplete.md

 So, `(Run) Running(ProgramTy, StateTy): StateTy` becomes a sort of type-level function from two types implementing `ProgramTy` and `StateTy` respectively and ouputting one type which implements `StateTy`.
 Now for the stuff inside.
-Let's take a look at once simple definition:
+Let's take a look at one simple definition:

 ```rust
 forall (P: ProgramTy, C: Bit, R: List) {